 The Project is being operated and maintained pursuant to an operating and maintenance agreement with the operator, which expired in November 2020.
-After the initial term, the operating and maintenance agreement renewals annually.
-Total expense under the operations and maintenance agreement amounted to \$358 and \$267 for the year ended December 31, 2020 and 2019, respectively.
+After the initial term, the operating and maintenance agreement was renewed for 10 years, expiring in 2029.
+Total expense under the operations and maintenance agreement amounted to \$365 and \$358 for the years ended December 31, 2021 and 2020, respectively.